 The Navy, Mocha, and Cocoa are my favorites and the main reasons I bought this palette.
-The colors are well pigmented, aren’t terribly powdery, blend nicely, build well, and have decent wearing time (please note the warning on the Navy color).
+The colors are well pigmented, aren’t terribly powdery, blend nicely, build well, and have decent wearing time (please note the warning on Navy in the color descriptions).

 The palette comes in a pretty medium gray soft, smooth-textured compact with a decent sized long but thin mirror.
 It has a magnetic closure and while it’s secure sitting in your drawer, if you decide you must travel with it, I would put a couple of rubber bands around it, and/or put it into a plastic zip bag for extra protection.

 There is some question about whether Lorac is a cruelty-free brand, but I would consider them to be.
 They do not sell to China (that requires animal testing) and do not test themselves or use suppliers who test.
 So I think you can feel good about buying from them.

 You can find the Lorac Pro 2 palette at either the Lorac website (that offers free shipping on orders over $35) or Ulta for $44.
 That’s a great bargain at $2.75 per color, and you get a good amount of each.